Projects

 In many areas, it will.
 Trees will die and decompose in place in areas that are not suitable for tree harvesting such as in wet areas or where the land is too steep.
 The look and composition of the forest in those areas may change significantly from what it is today.
 In the other areas, harvesting will be utilized as a strategy to promote the full spectrum of tree and shrub diversity including trees and shrubs that need to grow in full sun.

-How will this impact public recreation at Ludlow Reservoir?
+How did this impact public recreation at Ludlow Reservoir?

-The landscape and tree canopy at Ludlow Reservoir has changed significantly now that the majority of tree harvesting is complete, and may be noticeable to visitors.
-In some areas along the recreational path, taller oak trees have been removed resulting in much more sunlight on the path.
-The terrain also looks more disturbed.
-In areas where harvesting will not take place, more dead trees will be visible as the forest cycle progresses.
+The landscape and tree canopy at Ludlow Reservoir changed significantly after tree harvesting, and may still be noticeable to visitors in areas.
+Taller oak trees were removed resulting in much more sunlight on the recreational path.
+The terrain also looks more disturbed and more dead trees will be visible as the forest cycle progresses.
 The impacts of harvesting will become less visible over time as the forest continues to grow.

-The public was invited to Ludlow Reservoir to participate in a forestry tour and learn more about tree harvesting.
-The tour was lead by a consulting forester.
+The public was invited to Ludlow Reservoir to participate in a forestry tour and learn more about tree harvesting in 2018.